lamps-wg/kyber-certificates/draft-ietf-lamps-kyber-certificates.md

 # Private Key Format

-An ML-KEM private key is encoded by storing its 64-octet seed in the privateKey field as follows.
+In short, an ML-KEM private key is encoded by storing its 64-octet seed in the privateKey field as follows.

 {{FIPS203}} specifies two formats for an ML-KEM private key: a 64-octet